Tāpiringa wāriu rawa whenua

 The value of your property may be reviewed between general revaluations, if there are any significant changes made to the property, such as:

-- issue of a new Computer Register (Certificate of Title), or a building consent will automatically trigger a valuation review
+- issue of a new Computer Register (Record of Title), or a building consent will automatically trigger a valuation review

 - amalgamation of more than one piece of land

 - addition of new buildings